CtlAltDefeat2/java-1/java-I-intro-assignments.md

 # Ex.
 8
 Write a function that calculates the total cost of a shopping cart.
-The items in the shopping cart are contained in an `ArrayList` of type `BigDecimal`.
+The items in the shopping cart are contained in an `ArrayList` of type `float`.

 The total cost is calculated by the following:
 - Sum the cost of all the items in the `ArrayList`